Patients & Visitors

 When you are admitted, we ask that you designate a health partner.
-Your health partner will be present during your stay and upon discharge to help you be successful in your plan of care.
+Your health partner is encouraged to be present during your stay and at discharge to help you be successful in your plan of care.
 Your health partner may or may not be your legal representative with power of attorney for health care.

 The role of the health partner is to:

 - Be your advocate and provide support.

 - Ask questions, remind you of instructions and help make decisions.

 - Be present when education regarding your care needs is provided and your discharge plan is reviewed.